-How to improve your 3PL returns processing
+How to improve 3PL returns processing

 Returns processing is the least fun part of running an eCommerce business.
 Instead of revenue coming in, you’re sending refunds back to the consumer.
-However, a well-run reverse logistics operation is a key element of your supply chain.
+However, a well-run reverse logistics operation is a crucial element of your supply chain.

 You can improve returns processing by working with your 3PL to ensure that your processes mesh with theirs.
 Create an RMA for every return to speed the process.
 Develop a secondary market for products you can’t sell as new.
 Keep an eye on your bottom line and adjust your pricing as needed to cover returns processing costs.